 All joints in the casing and between the casing and shoes where applicable shall be watertight during driving and completion of driven cast-in-situ piles.
 Permanent casing shall be inspected, e.g. by using a light lowered from the top after installation to ensure that the casing is neither damaged nor deformed and that all loose soil has been removed from the bottom of bored piles.

-Drilling mud shall not be used unless otherwise approved by the .
+Drilling mud shall not be used unless otherwise approved by the Project Manager.

 Casing for cast in situ piles